-To trace the source of model biases implied in Figure 7 we need a better understanding of the physical or biogeochemical processes that control the air-sea flux of CO2 in the model.
+To trace the source of model biases in the air-sea flux of CO2 we need a better understanding of the physical or biogeochemical processes that control the air-sea flux of CO2 in the model.
 Using the clustering analysis results from the previous section, we can investigate the underlying processes that might be responsible for the bias.

 The process attribution is performed using a Taylor expansion of the model bias as shown in Eq.
 (5).
-The model flux bias, ∆F, depends on the biases of pCO2SW, SST, SSS and wind speed (wspd) such that:
+The model flux bias, ∆F, depends on the biases of pCO2SW, SST, salinity (SSS) and wind speed (wspd) such that:

 ∆F~ ∂F∂pCO2SW∆pCO2SW+∂F∂SST∆SST+∂F∂SSS∆SSS+∂F∂wspd∆wspd (5)

-where ∆q is the bias of the variable q, defined as the root mean squared error (RMSE) between the observations and the model.∂F∂q is a weight term that represents dependence of the flux on that variable and q={ pCO2SW, SST, SSS, wspd} and is determined by the slope of a linear fit in the scatter plot of the flux F with each variable q for each carbon state.
-Since the North Atlantic basin is both zonally and meridionally broadly extended and because the carbon states’ regional distribution (Fig. 6) is quite complex, we identify certain regions where the linear fits will be more appropriate approximations of the {F,q} relationships.
-As shown in Fig. S5, we identify a subpolar region (-2 to 10⁰C, 50 to 350 uatm), a subtropical region (10 to 20⁰C, 300 to 350 uatm), and a tropical region (20 to 30⁰C, 300 to 400 uatm).
-Results of the regional scatter plots and the linear fit for each regime are shown in Fig. S6 and are synthesized in Figure 8.
-Each contribution term (summation term in Eq.
+where ∆q is the bias of the variable q, defined as the root mean squared error (RMSE) between the observations and the model and q is any of the variables {pCO2SW, SST, SSS, wspd}. ∂F∂q is a weight term that represents dependence of the flux on that variable and is determined by the slope of a linear fit in the scatter plot of the flux F with each variable q for each carbon state.
+Since the North Atlantic basin is a very broad basin, both zonally and meridionally, and because the carbon states regional distribution (Fig. 5c) is quite complex, we identify areas where the linear fits will be more appropriate approximations of the {F,q} relationships.
+The subpolar region where the value pairs are -2 to 10⁰C and 50 to 350 uatm, a subtropical region (10 to 20⁰C, 300 to 350 uatm), and a tropical region (20 to 30⁰C, 300 to 400 uatm) are demarcated in Fig. S2.
+Results of the regional scatter plots and the linear fit for each regime are shown in Fig. S3 and are synthesized in Figure 9.
+Each contribution term (each term in the right hand side of Eq.
 5) is calculated from the multiplication of the weights and the RMSEs.
-Figure 8 then shows that over most of the North Atlantic, the flux biases are attributed mainly to errors in the pCO2SW, although in subpolar regions other terms such as salinity biases and wind speed biases become important.
+Figure 9 then shows that over most of the North Atlantic, the flux biases are attributed mainly to errors in the pCO2SW, although in subpolar regions other terms such as salinity biases and wind speed biases become important.
 It therefore makes sense to further investigate biases in pCO2SW and the processes these are attributed to, as presented in Eq.
 (2).

-(Figure 8)
+(Figure 9)